david8862/keras-YOLOv3-model-set/README.md

 | [SSD,VGG-16](https://github.com/pierluigiferrari/ssd_keras) | 300x300 | VOC07+12 | VOC07	| 77.5% |  |  | 201MB | 39fps | Keras on Titan X |

+**NOTE**:
-**NOTE**: mAP/AP is evaluated with "Weighted-Distance-Cluster-NMS" post process, which has better performance than Traditional NMS
+1. mAP/AP is evaluated with "Weighted-Distance-Cluster-NMS" post process, which has better performance than Traditional NMS

+2. If you meet any model loading problem with these pretrained weights due to h5 format compatibility issue, try to run "Model dump" with it again to regenerate the inference model.

 ### Demo
 1. [yolo.py](https://github.com/david8862/keras-YOLOv3-model-set/blob/master/yolo.py)